FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 ```

 <details close>
-<summary>What does this mean?</summary>
+<summary>What did I just do?</summary>
 <br>
 By sourcing, your system now understands what `ros2` means.
 ROS comes with a list of prebuild functions for your convenience.
 Type `ros2 -h` in your terminal to see all of them.

+`ros2 pkg create` basically tells ROS that you are creating a package.

-`--build-type` basically indicates what language you want to use for the package.
+`--build-type` indicates what language you will use predominantly for the package.
 If you mostly use C and C++, you should set this to `ament_cmake`.
 If your code only contains python, set it to `ament_python`. (read more [here](https://answers.ros.org/question/342118/ament_cmake-vs-ament_python/)).
+Yes, you mix python and C++ within a package, but in general it's not necessary.

-`my_package` is just the package name, it's what ever you want.
+`my_package` is just the package name, it's whatever you want.
 It is always a good practice to forbid the space character in package names.

-`--dependencies`: you will need this if you know what other packages your package will rely on.
+`--dependencies`: you will need this if you know what other packages your package will use.
 For example, `std_msgs` is a library for standard messages (such as strings), so it is always a good idea to include it. `rclpy` is short for ROS Client Library for Python.
-You always need it if you are writing code in Python.
+You always need it if you are writing ROS code in Python.
 * After creating your package, what if you realize that you need to add other dependencies?
 Check the file tree below, you are able to add more dependencies in package.xml.
 Open it and see what's inside.
 </details>

-You will realize that now your `/src` folder contains another folder called `my_package`.
+Now, look inside your `/src` folder.
+It should contain another folder called `my_package`.

-Your current workspakce looks like this
+Your current workspakce should look like this.
+Notice the nested folder with the same name `my_package`.
 ```
 mobilehri_ws/
     src/